Kremlin says Russia working with WADA to settle lab data issue

 Russia is working with the World Anti-Doping Agency (WADA) to settle an issue regarding the transfer of laboratory data, the Kremlin said - a condition for the country's anti-doping agency to keep its accreditation.

-MOSCOW: Russia is working with the World Anti-Doping Agency (WADA) to settle an issue regarding the transfer of laboratory data, the Kremlin said: a condition for the country's anti-doping agency to keep its accreditation.
+MOSCOW: Russia is working with the World Anti-Doping Agency (WADA) to settle an issue regarding the transfer of laboratory data, the Kremlin said on Friday: a condition for the country's anti-doping agency to keep its accreditation.

-The comments came after the head of Russian anti-doping agency RUSADA called on President Vladimir Putin to help ensure that the data is handed over.

 (Reporting by Maria Tsvetkova and Andrey Kuzmin; Writing by Gabrielle Tétrault-Farber; editing by John Stonestreet)